ihxyz/quizbot-docs/levelling/leaderboard.md

 Leaderboards are most useful for server events which incorporate multiple quizzes or multiple plays of the same quiz.

-## leaderboard types
+## Leaderboard types

-Every leaderbaord will show all users which have taken part in quizzes in the given timeframe, up to the maximum possible amount of 50 users.
+Every leaderbaord will show all users which have taken part in quizzes in the given timeframe, up to the maximum possible amount of 30 users.

 #### Simple leaderboards